kumahq/kuma-website/CONTRIBUTING.md

 ```
 make run
 ```
-This will run `jekyll serve` and `vite` in the background wich wil re-build the corresponding pages whenever a doc or asset changes, while running `netlify dev` so that all the redirects work locally.
+This will run `jekyll serve` and `vite` in the background which will re-build the corresponding pages whenever a doc or asset changes, while running `netlify dev` so that all the redirects work locally.